wsgtcyx/DApp_WritingShare/README.md

 # DApp_WritingShare

-This is a DApp writen by Solidity.
+This is a DApp written by Solidity.
 Use smart contract to implement writing share.

 We are using **Embark** framework.